damolinx/vscode-macros/README.md

 > ⚠️ **Workspace Trust**: Startup macros are disabled in [untrusted workspaces](https://code.visualstudio.com/docs/editing/workspaces/workspace-trust).

-Startup macros allow you to customize your environment as soon as the environment launches.
-Because extensions restart when switching workspaces, these macros can be scoped to apply per workspace, enabling tailored setups across projects.
+Startup macros let you customize your environment immediately when it launches.
+Considering that extensions restart whenever you switch workspaces, these macros can be scoped per workspace, giving you tailored setups across different projects.
+In practice, startup macros behave much like lightweight extensions, because they are initialized curing the **Macros** extension initialization.

-Startup macros allow you to create extension-like behavior, as they are initialized with VS Code.
-For clean-up, use the `__disposables` global which the macros execution engine disposes when the macro completes or when the extension is deactivated, for example when closing the current workspace.

 Startup macros are defined via the `macros.startupMacros` setting in your workspace or user settings: